 Día de los Muertos, or Day of the Dead, is observed by many Latino cultures to commemorate and honor loved ones who have passed on.
 Building altars and adorning them with colorful paper flowers, decorating sugar skulls, parades of lavishly dressed skeletons and candles, are a few special ways to remember those we have loved.
-Officially, The Day of the Dead falls on November 1 and 2, but in the Bay Area events are spread throughout October and early November.
+Officially, The Day of the Dead falls on Tuesday, October 31 thru Thursday, November 2, but in the Bay Area events are spread throughout October and early November.

-Saturday, October 22: Dead Paper Arts, 1pm, learn about some of the traditions behind the cultural celebration, build your own ofrenda to remember your loved ones, and create fun take home items like calavera, jaguar and butterfly masks, dancing skeleton puppets and paper marigolds, San Rafael Library.
+Saturday, October 19: Paper Arts, 4-5:30pm, Come celebrate Day of the Dead with artist Rachel-Anne Palacios!
+Learn about some of the traditions behind the celebration.
+Build your own ofrenda to remember your loved ones, and create fun take home items like calavera, jaguar and butterfly masks, dancing skeleton puppets and paper marigolds!, San Rafael Library.

-Saturday, October 29: Dia De Los Muertos Celebration, 10:30a-1p, free, decorating sugar skulls, face painting, snacking on traditional pastries and creating our own memory box, Mill Valley Community Center.
+Saturday, October 28: Dia De Los Muertos Celebration, 10:30a-1p, have fun decorating sugar skulls, face painting, snacking on traditional pastries and creating our own memory box, Mill Valley Community Center.

-October 7-November 5, Día de los Muertos Exhibition, SOMARTS.
+October 6-November 9, Día de los Muertos Exhibition, SOMARTS.